-Chödrön has written several dozen books and audiobooks including The Wisdom of No Escape, When Things Fall Apart, and is principal teacher at Gampo Abbey in Nova Scotia.
+Chödrön has written several dozen books and audiobooks including The Wisdom of No Escape When Things Fall Apart and is the principal teacher at Gampo Abbey in Nova Scotia.

 About the Book –

-Start where you are frames Pema’s teachings on compassion around fifty-nine traditional Tibetan Buddhist maxims, or slogans, such as: “Always apply only a joyful state of mind,” “Don’t seek other’s pain as the limbs of your own happiness,” and “Always meditate on whatever provokes resentment.”
+Start where you frame Pema’s teachings on compassion around fifty-nine traditional Tibetan Buddhist maxims, or slogans, such as: “Always apply only a joyful state of mind,” “Don’t seek other’s pain as the limbs of your happiness,” and “Always meditate on whatever provokes resentment.”